LichiMan/EZLookdevTools/README.md

 <img width="50%" src="docs/images/mayaEZPrmanMaterialLookdev.png" alt="EZSurfacing Tools" style="margin-right: 10px;" />

 ## TextureSet Loader
-This macro allows to load multiple texture files from a folder using tokens or keywords.
+This macro allows to load multiple texture files using tokens or keywords.
+Load materials or texture sets from substance, megascans, or mari with ease, in a single node.

 Using the ```<element>``` keyword for each map, and ```_MAPID_``` for renderman to pick up uDIMs if an atlas style is selected.
 It also accepts a manifold input (of any type), for tiling.